 Montessori: The Science Behind the Genius by Dr. Angeline Lillard

 Dr. Lillard explains each principle of the Montessori approach and outlines current research studies that corroborate the effectiveness of the Method.
 This book is not touchy-feely; it was written by an academic and reads like a textbook.
-I absolutely LOVE it and feel it offers fascinating insight into the brilliant mind of Dr. Montessori, but if you’re looking for fun activities to do with your kids at home, this is NOT the book for you.
-Read an excerpt here!
+I absolutely LOVE it and feel it offers fascinating insights and confirmation of Dr. Montessori’s vision and genius.

 Dr. Montessori’s Books